AirshipCMS/Docs/Development-Guide.md

 ## Develop Locally
 Once you have your pages and collections set up in the Admin portal, you're ready to start developing!

 The following is a step by step processes on what the development workflow is typically like for a simple site.
-For more examples, see the [Local Development Flows](/documentation/view/development-guide#user-content-local-development-flows) below.
+For more examples, see different [Project Setups](/documentation/view/development-guide#user-content-project-setups) below.

 ### 1. Login
 To begin developing, you must first [login](/documentation/view/airship-cli-commands#user-content-airship-login) to your site using your Super Admin credentials.